Last Updated on January 15, 2021

 When you start on your journey toward sobriety or drinking less, people close to you might notice.
 So you might want to think about how you’ll communicate these changes.
 You can tell your loved ones immediately or wait until they notice you drinking less.
-You may simply say you’re quitting or cutting back this month, or you may want to say it’s a long-term goal.
+You may simply say you’re quitting or cutting back this month, or you may want to say it’s a long-term goal to go alcohol-free.
 How much you want to share about your reasons is a personal decision.

-If you usually go out drinking with friends and family, suggest some things you could do that don’t involve alcohol.
+If you usually go out for a night of drinking with friends or family, suggest some things you could do that don’t involve alcohol.
 Another option is to go to venues that offer more activities than drinking, increasing your chances of having a couple fewer.
 This could include pool halls, arcades, or paint nights.
 If you feel your social circle getting smaller, consider where you could meet new friends who drink less.

 #4 Replace Drinking With Something Fun

 Even if you’re taking an anti-craving medication, it’s a good idea to have some activities planned ahead of time to distract yourself.
 You can schedule things to do around the time you usually start drinking—like after work or on weekends—to help you slowly break the pattern.
 Many people find that the less they drink, the more time they have to do other, more fulfilling things.
 View Dry January as an opportunity to do something good for yourself, as opposed to a month of deprivation.